You asked: How do I find a coronavirus test in a foreign country?

 “As soon as you arrive in any country, your mission should be to find out WHERE and HOW to get tested before you leave,” Binsky said via Instagram message from Palau.
 “Usually they will know at the airport.”

-To double check the testing landscape of the place you’re visiting, pull up their U.S. Embassy website.
-It will have a “COVID-19 Information” page that includes a testing section where you will find advice on getting a test, whether results are reliably available within 72 hours, how much it should cost and more.
+To double check the testing landscape of the place you’re visiting, pull up its U.S. Embassy website.
+It will have a “COVID-19 Information” page that includes a testing section where you will find advice on getting a test, whether results are reliably available, how much it should cost and more.

 The embassy may have options only for big cities, so what if you’re traveling off the beaten path?
 As long as you can connect to the Internet, even if you’re backpacking in the Siberian tundra, you can take a coronavirus test that will allow you back in the United States.
-All you have to do is pack a Centers for Disease Control and Prevention-approved “at-home” or “self test” that you take over a video call with real-time supervision from a telehealth service.
+All you have to do is pack a Centers for Disease Control and Prevention-approved “at-home test” or “self test” that you take over a video call with real-time supervision from a telehealth service.

-To try the at-home option, I brought this BinaxNOW kit with me to France a few weeks ago.
+To try the at-home option, I brought this BinaxNOW kit with me to France this summer.
 A friend had told me that the same test didn’t work for her once, so I brought a backup.
 I also knew that if it didn’t work, I would be able to get a test at a pharmacy or the airport.

 On the evening before my flight back to the United States, I downloaded the appropriate app, read and reread the instructions, and went through the test while a telehealth professional coached me over a video call.
-It took about 25 minutes in total, plus another half-hour to wait for the results.
+It took about 25 minutes, plus another half-hour to wait for the results.

 After 30 minutes, another telehealth professional came on the line to help review the results over video.
 It was negative, and shortly after, the results were available by email and in the app.
 I took screenshots of the test result QR code and felt confident going into the airport.
 (Although full disclosure — no one asked me to show my test results before my flight home.
-But that’s another story coming soon.)
+But that’s another story.)

 Of course, you don’t have to pack your own test.
 Many hotels offer to arrange testing to take some of the stress off travelers, but the specifics will vary from property to property.